Auld Alliance: Reformation and decline

 In 1558, the alliance between the two kingdoms was revived with the marriage of Mary, Queen of Scots to the future Francis II of France, but it lasted only until 1560 when Francis died prematurely.

-At the same year of the marriage, the French successfully retook their last position of Calais and driven the English off the continent once and for all from ever retaking it in 1563.
-In order to make England recognise France's claim over Calais, they gave Queen Elizabeth I 120,000 crowns as a barter.
-Scotland was transformed into a Protestant nation by the Scottish Reformation of 1560, despite resistance by the Catholic French Regent Mary of Guise supported by French troops.
-With the Scottish Reformation, Scotland was declared Protestant, and allied itself with Protestant England instead.
-During the Reformation, the Protestant Lords of the Congregation rejected the Auld Alliance and brokered English military support with their treaty of Berwick, aimed against the French Regent Mary of Guise.
-The Treaty of Edinburgh ended formal ties between Scotland and France.
+Scotland was transformed into a Protestant nation by the Scottish Reformation of 1560, despite resistance by the Catholic French Regent Mary of Guise who was supported by French troops.
+During the Reformation, the Protestant Lords of the Congregation rejected the Auld Alliance and brokered English military support with their treaty of Berwick.
+At the Scottish Reformation Parliament, Scotland was declared Protestant, and allied itself with Protestant England instead.
+The Treaty of Edinburgh ended the conflict and formal ties between Scotland and France, although Mary, Queen of Scots, remained reluctant to ratify the treaty.

 Two hundred Scottish soldiers were sent to Normandy in 1562 to aid the French Huguenots in their struggle against royal authority during the French Wars of Religion.
 After the exile of Queen Mary to England in 1568, James VI, who was also heir to the English throne, desired to form close ties with England, and England's complete removal from the French mainland after Calais, meant that the alliance had outlived its usefulness.